 14 November, 2004

-I always thought that if a woman can't for some reason immerse in the night after the seventh day, she may be permitted to immerse on the eighth day, in the day.
-I was recently told that in certain circumstances, she might be permitted to immerse on the seventh day in the day.
-I thought only a kalla had such a privelege.
+I always thought that if a woman can’t for some reason immerse at night after the seventh day, she may be permitted to immerse on the eighth day, in the daytime.
+I was recently told that in certain circumstances, she might be permitted to immerse on the seventh day in the daytime.
+I thought only a kalla had such a privilege.
 Could you please clarify this issue?

 Also, if a woman immerses on the eighth day, why is she (or her husband) not permitted to arrive home until nightfall?